syncs-usyd/syncs-constitution/constitution.rst

 7. All payments of the Society must be by cheque or by Electronic Funds Transfer (EFT), signed by at least two members of the Executive, one of whom must be the Treasurer.

-8. All events which require financial contribution from the Society or are entirely sponsored by a third party must be approved and signed off by the Treasurer and at least one other member among the President, Vice President and Secretary.
+8. All events which require financial contribution from the Society or are entirely sponsored by a third party must be approved and signed off by the Treasurer and at least one other member among the Co-Presidents and Secretary.

 9. Acceptable payment methods to the Society are cash and card.